Meeting the challenge of disruptive change – keep up, or fall behind

 There are two types of change … two types of challenges.
 The first are everyday challenges faced when running a business – “little c’” challenges.
 Then there are the challenges associated with being in an industry that is undergoing disruption, discontinuity and upheaval – and that’s “Big C” – disruptive change.

-In our modern age, progress is made at an alarming pace with new technology and new possibilities opening up every day.
+In this modern age, progress is made at an alarming pace with new technology and new possibilities opening up every day.
 That progress in turn delivers change and change can be a wondrous thing.
 It can also be aggressive, ruthless and unforgiving.

-Traditional tried and tested business models get thrown to the winds on a regular basis in our modern era where giant corporate behemoths can quickly succumb to nimble start ups with lower overheads and greater profit margins.
+Traditional tried and tested business models get thrown to the winds on a regular basis in this modern era where giant corporate behemoths can quickly succumb to nimble start ups with lower overheads and greater profit margins.

 Whilst the high street plugs away at an increasingly outmoded business model, online retailers are free to experiment with other aspects of the retail experience, with the introduction of customer provided product reviews, algorithms that can recommend related items to customers, discounts only possible due to the minimal overheads they have and pure digital-only products.